 However, critics argue that they are still a crude numeric metric.
 Caution should be exercised in comparing journals across disciplines.

 See the Journal Impact Factors libguide for more information.

 You may wish to enhance your research profile by joining an online academic network.

 Academic networking sites can be used to:

-The following sections provide more information about some specific academic networks.
+The tabs above provide more information about some specific academic networks.

 A platform for academics to share research papers.

 Email discussion lists for education and research communities in the UK and worldwide.

 A tool to help scientists to make connections worldwide.

 An international interdisciplinary organisation of scholars and teachers.